Stay·ca·tion: A vacation spent in one’s home country rather than abroad, or one spent at home and involving day trips to local attractions.

 Address | Café Frederick Harlem Parlor – 2104 Frederick Douglass Boulevard

-Check-In: La Maison d’Art
+Check-In: La Maison d’Art (now closed)

 To fully enjoy my staycation, I needed to step out of my own element and into a new environment, and I decided to do that at La Maison d’Art, one of the few guesthouses in Harlem.